bimmerfreak0/OpenHumanityAct/README.md

-# 🌍 The Open Humanity Act
+er# 🌍 The Open Humanity Act

 **A Global Declaration for Equitable Access to Foundational Knowledge**